 Thai researchers have discovered that patients who fail treatment with a commonly used, inexpensive, first-line antiretroviral therapy (ART) are also usually resistant to other, similar drugs, leaving progressively fewer options for replacement therapies.
 Since catching treatment failure early is key to preventing further resistance, this research, published in the Feb.
 1 issue of Clinical Infectious Diseases and currently available online, also argues for greater access in the developing world to tests that detect when the amount of virus in a patient's blood is increasing.

 Combined antiretroviral therapy has dramatically changed the course of HIV disease, with a substantial reduction in illness and death both in developed and in developing nations.
-In
+In Thailand, where a 2004 estimate put the number of HIV-infected people at 600,000, a generic, fixed-dose, combined pill of three antiretroviral agents has been available since 2002.
+In 2004, it was estimated that 60,000 Thai citizens would take this combination of stavudine, lamivudine, and nevirapine, known as d4T/3TC/NVP.

 Ideally, if a patient developed resistance to one or more of the elements in d4T/3TC/NVP, then he or she would simply switch to a different combination of drugs.
-However, in
+However, in Thailand and other resource-limited countries, economics often determines what types of drugs are available.
+Some drugs that, in a developed country, might serve as a second regimen are either unaffordable or unavailable.

 A small number of drugs do exist that are available and affordable in Thailand and that could serve as a second regimenif the drug-resistant virus is caught before it gets out of hand.
 Sungkanurparph found that when levels of virus in patients' blood were high, nearly two-thirds of them developed multiple drug resistance that limited the options for second-line therapy.
 When levels were low, only about one-third did.